mehulagg/gitlab/doc/api/graphql/reference/index.md

 Configure Secret Detection for a project by enabling Secret Detection in a new or modified `.gitlab-ci.yml` file in a new branch.
-The new branch and a url to create a Merge Request are a part of the response.
+The new branch and a URL to create a Merge Request are a part of the response.

 Input type: `ConfigureSecretDetectionInput`